By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Fix

-such that the XML tests will not fail due to a missing<remark>
+validAddressBook.xmlsuch that the XML tests will not fail due to a missing<remark>element.[Step 7] Ui: Connect

-is still a placeholder.
-Let’s bring it to life by binding it with the actualremark
+PlaceCardis still a placeholder.
+Let’s bring it to life by binding it with the actualremarkfield.

 Main: